Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There are free and premium versions of the company’s services.

 Do-it-yourself aka self-directed investors who seek basic guidance can use the portfolio analysis tools to identify potential areas of weakness, compared to a model portfolio created by the advisor.
-In the past, these recommendations were more detailed; today, they are focused on basics of portfolio risk, asset allocation, uninvested cash, and fund fees.
+In the past, these recommendations were more detailed; today, they are focused on the basics of portfolio risk, asset allocation, uninvested cash, and fund fees.

 The premium version of the portfolio management service costs 0.50% of assets under management (AUM) plus the cost of trades made on your behalf.
 Note that if you allow FutureAdvisor to manage your money, you must have an account with TD Ameritrade or Fidelity; the firm facilitates a move to these brokers if your accounts are not already there.
 The possible advantage of using the premium service is that trades are executed on your behalf, including trades made for tax-loss harvesting and re-balancing purposes; therefore, you are not troubled with many day-to-day decisions.